mszegedy/plea/story/ch-7.md

 "Peanut oil, sesame oil, chili oil.
 And that Grandma stuff."

 "Lǎogānmā.
-Old godmother."
+Old Godmother."

 "That."

 "Good.
 Now, I'll add the peanut oil and the garlic and ginger, and fry it for a bit on a low flame.
-Also the lǎogānmā.
+Also the Lǎogānmā.
 Then… did you buy dòubànjiàng?"

 "What?"